 Please contact the Office of Commencement at (305) 284-1824, (305) 284-3401 (TDD), or firstname.lastname@example.org to request special accommodations.
 Requests for individuals with a disability should be submitted at least two weeks prior to the event to allow for coordination.
 The University of Miami does not provide wheelchairs.
 Rental options are provided by Medical Equipment Solutions at (305) 590-5755.
 Please mention your rental is for the University of Miami Commencement ceremony.
 Guests with special needs can enter at the special needs entrance on the first floor of the Watsco Center.
 Special needs seating is available with access through the floor or special needs elevator.
 Two additional guests can sit in the special needs seating.
 There is additional seating close by for larger groups.
 All special needs accommodations fill up on a first-come, first served basis, so please plan accordingly.
 Doors open an hour before each ceremony.

 The University of Miami covers all costs for all graduates’ regalia.
 After the ceremony, the regalia is yours to keep or recycle.
 Students have the option to purchase graduation invitations and announcements, diploma frames and other graduation gifts.
 Students and families can order custom UM graduation gifts and products through Herff Jones – University of Miami.

 The Official UM Stole can be purchased when you pick up your regalia.
 The cost is $25 (credit card only).
 The official University of Miami Stole of Gratitude is a white sash with the U logo worn during the commencement ceremony over your regalia.
 For more information, visit the Official UM Stole page.

-Finally, if family and friends cannot make it to the ceremony, UM does have a live webcast of graduation.
+If family and friends cannot make it to the ceremony, UM does have a live webcast of graduation.
 I am still able to pull up my daughter’s graduation ceremony from 2014.